kebaldwi/DNAC-TEMPLATES/LABS/README.md

 Please use this menu to navigate the various sections of this Github repository.
 Within the multiple folders are examples, explanation readme files for reference.

+### New Catalyst Center Lab Content

+This newer and more modular lab approach is designed to deal with and includes concepts from the legacy labs in a newer more modular format.

+1. [Lab 1 Wired Automation](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/Lab-1-Wired-Automation) - Covers green and brown field use cases **(allow 4.0 hrs)**
+2. [Lab 2 Wireless Automation](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/Lab-2-Wireless-Automation) - Covers traditional wireless automation  **(allow 4.0 hrs)**

+### Legacy Lab Content

+In this section you will continue to find all the existing labs which deal with specifics in separate easy to do labs.

 * [PnP Preparation](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB-A-PNP-PREP/) - The lab covers setup for Plug and Play **(allow 1.5 hrs)**
 * [Onboarding Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB-B-Onboarding-Template/) - The lab covers in depth how to deploy Day 0 templates **(allow 1.5 hrs)**
 * [Day N Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB-C-DayN-Template/) - The lab covers Day N template constructs and use cases **(allow 0.5 hrs)**